 Misrepresentation– This is the other confusing counterpart of concealment.
 This is making a false statement of a material fact on the life insurance application.
 Misrepresentation is stating something knowingly that is not accurate.
 Concealment is just not mentioning it at all.
 That is the easiest way to separate the two definitions.

 Well, it could be voidable or known as a voidable contract.
-A voidable contract may be because the life insurance carrier not to honor your life insurance contract.
+A voidable contract may be because the insurance carrier not to honor your life coverage contract.
 Be honest on the application.

 And now for the bad one.